azure-glades/obsidian-notes/Operating Systems/Intro to OS/The Operating System.md

 		- I/O control
 		- timer management
 		- interrupt management

+### 2.4.
+Multi-mode
-- More than 2 modes of operations can also exist -> called protection rings/rings of operation
+- More than 2 modes of operations can also exist -> called protection rings/rings of operation, common in intel chipsets.
+- Here, multiple levels of privileges exist, with each level giving access to specific system calls and OS resources

 > [!info]+ Timer
 > A timer prevents infinite loops in the CPU by interrupting the CPU processes at regular intervals